 - Bots you submit must be your own creation.
 Do not submit unmodified copies of other people's bots.

-.markdown-body.
+- You may not modify the style of any element outside the markdown container.
 If you choose to import a stylesheet it must follow this rule.

 - The bot owner must be in our Discord server so that we can easily contact them if needed.

 - If needed, a staff member may do this instead.
 If this is done then that person will be considered the official representative of the bot and will be able to make any decisions as owner.
 To do this make sure they are listed as an editor and that this is noted in the notes section of your bot.